 After logging into your Authorize.Net account, you’ll be presented with your Authorize.Net Dashboard like the image above.
 From here, look in the left-hand sidebar and scroll down to the Account section and click on the Settings item.
 In the Settings page, look in the Security Settings and click on the link titled API Login ID and Transaction Key.

 To integrate with Give, you need just two pieces of information:

 Both of these are available on this screen.
 The API Login ID is clearly labeled at the top of the page.
 But the Transaction Key is hidden.
 This is why it’s important to save that after you first sign-up for Authorize.Net.
 If you didn’t save it, hopefully you saved the answer to your Secret Question.
 Because that’s the only way you’ll be able to recover that Transaction Key again.
 Input the Secret Answer in the field and you’ll be redirected to a page that provides you with your Transaction ID.
 Alternatively, you can select the Disable Old Transaction Key(s) checkbox and you’ll force the old key to be invalid and a new key to be generated.

 Copy each key and go to your WordPress site.
 Go to “Donations > Settings” and click on the Payment Gateways tab.
 There you’ll see a section called Authorize.Net Gateway Settings.
 Paste each key into it’s respective field, then hit save.

 That’s all there is to it.
 Now when your donors come to your site, they’ll be able to use credit cards to donate to you directly in the currency of your country and not have to be redirected to another site.

-Authorize.net is a powerful payment gateway with a whole slew of options and configurations.
-We want to help you get setup with Give and Authorize.net as easily as possible.
+Authorize.Net is a powerful payment gateway with many payment processing options and configurations.
+We want to help you get setup with Give and Authorize.Net as easily as possible.
 The following are a few common issues and their resolutions: